raspberrypilearning/getting-started-with-wearables/worksheet.md

 1. Now click on the arrow symbol which is next to the tick symbol you pressed earlier.
 This will **upload** your code to the FLORA.
 When the code has finished uploading, you should see the red LED blinking if your code has been successfully uploaded.

 ## Testing the circuit
-Before sewing anything, it is a good idea to test circuits with crocodile clips to check that the FLORA and the NeoPixel are working correctly and can be programmed.
+Before sewing anything, it is a good idea to test the circuit with crocodile clips to check that the FLORA and the NeoPixel are working correctly and can be programmed.
 For this you will need:

 - a FLORA board
 - a NeoPixel